 If you wish to have your step count show up on your Apple Watch Face, you can do that too!

-You can change it from your Apple Watch or on your Watch app on your iPhone.
+You can change it from your Apple Watch or on the Watch app on your iPhone.

 Add a step count complication to your watch face